📞 Call for Free Quote — (407) 922-9857

 Cure & Protect

-Sealed pavers need cure time before traffic.
-We give you exact walk-on and drive-on times before we leave so the finish sets up hard and clean.
+Sealed pavers need cure time before traffic, so we give you exact walk-on and drive-on windows before we leave and the finish sets up hard and clean.
+Down the road, a quick water-bead test tells you when to reseal: if water beads and rolls off you're still protected; once it soaks in and darkens the paver, you're due.

 📍 Orlando, FL — Paver Sealing